 Oct.
 1 is the assessment date for all municipalities.
 All owners of personal property, other than registered motor vehicles, must file a declaration with the assessor on or before Nov.
 1.

 A Connecticut resident who made qualifying property tax payments on eligible property may be able to claim a credit against state income tax liability.
-The maximum property tax credit for the 2012 tax year is $300 per return.
-Connecticut's Department of Revenue Services offers an online property tax credit calculator.
+The maximum property tax credit is $300 per return.
+Connecticut’s Department of Revenue Services offers an online property tax credit calculator.

 Inheritance and estate taxes